frodi-karlsson/basic-xml-json-server/README.md

 4. Change the file type to "All files"
 5. Open the file called "hosts"
 6. Add a new line at the bottom of the file with the following content: `127.0.0.1 localhost www.example.com` where `www.example.com` is the domain name you want to use.

+## Notes

+The server will run on port 8080 by default.
+It's possible that the program that's querying the server will be upset about it being http on port 80.
+If that's the case, it'll have to be changed to https and the port to 443.
+Let me know 🤙